 It could be said that Media, the saturation of representation, invades the Self, invades privacy, and we in turn learn to both invade our own privacy and retreat from that invasion.

-Part of us is in seclusion, in retreat, though we might not know it consciously.
-And whatever kind of life we lead.
-We are surrounded, saturated, by image and narrative, inwardly and outwardly, image and narrative acting as mirrors.
-As all images and narratives do.
+Part of us is in seclusion, in retreat, though we might not know it consciously – and whatever kind of life we lead.
+We are surrounded, are saturated, by image and narrative, inwardly and outwardly, image and narrative acting as mirrors – as all images and narratives do.
 All images and narratives, in a figurative sense, could be said to gaze at us and reflect on us as we gaze at and reflect on them.
 They automatically question us immediately that we give them our attention – they ask, or seem to ask of us, what we are, what we think, who we think we are, and who they are.
+And whether we are complete.
 They are, in the busy, contemporary modern digital world, infinite.

 They can coop us up, make us retreat, seclude ourselves, inside inverted commas – selves rendered into signs of questionable value or significance.